 similar to the English, I just left.
 Green

-hedges and sheep, rivers, scattered villages and narrow
+hills with hedges and sheep, rivers, scattered villages

-roads, lined with walls or hedges.
-It is huge, smooth
+and narrow roads, lined with walls or hedges.
+It is

-hills, and none bedrock is exposed.
+huge, smooth hills, and no bedrock is exposed - yet.
 After a short drive,

 Raglan Castle turns up.
 This huge castle is also a ruin,

 and even more impressive.
 It have been build on later

 and are more detailed and partly better preserved.
 The